|BIRTH OF THE "SPECTRE" GUNSHIP|

 The early years of Spectre yielded many firsts.
 On 26 September 1968, Spectre took its first hit from an antiaircraft artillery (AAA) emplacement near a Special Forces camp--Spectre had a new patch and was now battle damaged qualified.
 December 1968 saw Spectre fly its first mission with F-4 escorts, a tactic implemented to protect the gunship against heavy and concentrated AAA.
 The first escort was flown by the "Night Owls" of the 497th Tactical Fighter Squadron (TFS) also stationed at Ubon.
 Thus began another working relationship that is still in existence.

-Spectre lost its first gunship and two crew members.
-At the very moment the aircraft was
+first gunship and two crew members.
+At the very moment

-it was consumed in flames except the engineer, who became Spectre's second combat
+in flames except the engineer, who became Spectre's

-when a gunship shot down an enemy helicopter, to the chagrin of the local fighter
+gunship shot down an enemy helicopter, to the chagrin of

 More on the AC-123K Also called NC-123K "Project Black Spot":